How To Store Bread Yeast

 Perform Proofing To Check the Yeast

 Essentially, proofing consists of mixing the yeast with warm water and watching the reaction.
-Use the following proofing methods to ensure the yeast is fresh and active.
+Use the following proofing methods to ensure it is fresh and active.

 To proof dry yeast, perform the following steps: